 Todos Santos Film Festival

-This festival offers an impressive collection of films that reflects the excellence of Latino cinema throughout the world featuring local and Mexican filmmakers.
-More than 25 feature, documentary and short films from Argentina, Cuba, Chile, Mexico, Spain, El Salvador and special events on Baja California, its "Ranchero" culture will be shown at the festival.
+A film festival offering an impressive collection of films that reflects the excellence of Latino cinema throughout the world featuring local and Mexican filmmakers.
+More than 25 feature, documentary and short films from Argentina, Cuba, Chile, Mexico, Spain, El Salvador and special events on Baja California and its "Ranchero" culture are shown at the festival.

 Website: Todos Santos Cine Fest